wvenialbo/CVIP-Operator/docs/overview.md

 ## What this toolset does?

-The small and light weight, almost header-only, library, add interfaces to provide generic operator semantics, that is, given a user defined matrix/image operation predicate, and a matrix, `x`{.none}, compatible with that operation, being `P`{.none} an operator that encapsulates or implement the predicate, you can write your code like: `y = P * x`{.none}.
+The small and light weight library, add interfaces to provide generic operator semantics to image processing pipelines, that is, given a user defined image processing algorithm `A`{.none}, and a matrix, `x`{.none}, compatible with that operation, being `P ⟵ P<A>`{.none} an operator that encapsulates that algorithm `A`{.none}, you can write your code like: `y = P * x`{.none}.

 This allows us to write an image processing pipeline with a compact notation, friendly to the mathematically inclined, by concatenating operators.
-For
+For instance, something like this:
-instance:

     ::cpp
-    // Instatiate and initialize your n operators

-    my_operator1 P1{ ... };
-    my_operator2 P2{ ... };
-    ...
-    my_operatorN Pn{ ... };

-    // Perform any extra required configuration

-    ...

-    // Load your image

-    auto x = cv::imread("my_dataset/lena.tif", cv::IMREAD_UNCHANGED);
+    auto x  = cv::imread("my_dataset/cameraman.tif", cv::IMREAD_UNCHANGED);

-    // Apply your pipeline
+    auto tmp = cv::Mat{ };

+    if (CV_8U <= x.depth() and x.depth() <= CV_32S)
+    {
+        cv::bitwise_not(x, tmp);
+    }
+    else if (CV_32F <= x.depth() and x.depth() <= CV_16F)
+    {
+        cv::subtract(mscalar::all(1.0), x, tmp);
+    }

+    auto y = cv::Mat{ };

+    cv::copyMakeBorder(tmp, y, 2, 2, 2, 2, cv::BORDER_CONSTANT, cv::Scalar::all(0));

+can be written more compactly this way:

+    ::cpp
+    auto y = P2 * P1 * x;

+A complex pipeline can be reduced to:

+    ::cpp
     auto y = Pn * ... * P2 * P1 * x;

-Operators and matrices are evaluated from right to left, although operations among operators are evaluated, from left to right.
+Operators acting on matrices are evaluated from right to left, i.e. in our previous examples, `:::cpp P2` is operating on the result of `:::cpp P1 * x`, although operator concatenation is evaluated from left to right.
 Operators are, in general, non-commutative.
-To achieve right-to-left evaluation operators are gathered into an expression object before they are applied, in tandem, to the input matrix.
+To achieve right-to-left evaluation, operators are gathered into an expression object before they are applied, in tandem, to the input matrix.

 ## Motivation

-When you use operator semantics the code looks cleaner and intuitive and easier to maintain.
+When you use operator semantics the code looks cleaner and intuitive, and it is easier to maintain.
 You can see the whole pipeline process at once and are able to detect any inconsistency just viewing one line of code rather than analysing a bunch of lines with function calls and methods with somehow cryptic names.

 Operator semantics, if well designed, helps you to write a solution in the language of the problem, with the same terms you think when solving real world